What is a Works Council?

 Right to be Consulted WOR art.
 25 and art.
 30 – discuss important decisions regarding the organisation including Appointment / dismissal director.

 Right of Consent WOR art.27 – discuss decisions on changes in employment related matters.

 Right to be Informed WOR art.
 31 – general active and passive right: supply the Works Council upon request and provide as company on own initiative all information in writing reasonably necessary for the proper fulfilment of their tasks and duties.

 Right for Initiative WOR art.
 23 – discuss topics at or outside the regular consultation meetings with the company.

+Business changes can only be implemented after the Works Council process has been followed.
 In case of non-compliance, the Works Council may (after interference of the Branch Committee), request the Cantonal Court to declare the entreprise to comply with his obligations.
 The Cantonal Court may further, upon request of the Works Council or the employees, oblige the employer of the Works Council to perform certain activities or to refrain from performing certain activities.

 In case a decision is made contrary to the opinion given by the Works Council, the Works Council can lodge an appeal against the decision with the Enterprise Chamber of the Court of Appeal in Amsterdam which court can (depending on the circumstances) oblige the entreprise to withdraw its decision and reverse actions take as a result thereof; and/or forbid the employer to perform activities which are an implementation of the decision taken.